16 Best Pet Tarantulas to Handle: A Beginner’s Guide (With Photos)

 This spider is a Chilean native and can grow to almost 4 inches.
 This is a calm and docile species that any new hobbyist would be proud to have.
 The beauty of the tarantula is first and foremost.
 The shimmering golden carapace is what gives it its name.
 Due to its white hair and the pale red color of the abdominal hair, it has a silvery hue to its limbs.

-The Chilean Gold Burst is the perfect choice if you are looking for a calm, collected T. The spider can be kept in its enclosure for hours with no movement and will not move at all.
-If you want a more active and outgoing tarantula you can choose the Martinique Red Spider.
+The Chilean Gold Burst is perfect if you want a calm, collected T. The spider can be kept in its enclosure for hours with no movement and will not move at all.
+You can choose the Martinique Red Spider if you want a more active and outgoing tarantula.
 A tank measuring approximately 10x10x18 inches is the ideal environment for this pet.
 They require low humidity and temperatures between 65-70 degrees.

 Tarantulas require little maintenance as they aren’t fussy eaters.
 They also enjoy worms and insects.
 You can get them from trusted breeders for a very affordable price.
 If there are no predators, the pets will live many years in captivity if they receive the best care possible.
 As with all spider species, females can live more than a decade while males are less likely to live as long.